ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 - Can anything be done to make reference counting cheaper?

 Perhaps suprisingly, for stack local references, reference counting isn't actually necessary.
-SMR "Safe Memory Reclamation" techniques such as Epoch Based Reclamation \[Fraser04\], Hazard Pointers \[Michael04\] \[Hart06\] etc can allow us to provide existence guarantees without any shared memory modifications.
+SMR "Safe Memory Reclamation" techniques such as Epoch Based Reclamation \[Fraser, 2004\], Hazard Pointers \[Michael, 2004\] \[Hart, 2006\] etc can allow us to provide existence guarantees without any shared memory modifications.
 And reference counting can, in many cases, be made much cheaper.

 Recent work in UDP to expand the scope of objects tied to the network stack's epoch